 I'm a graduate student at the University of Pennsylvania (Philosophy).
 I am formerly a lecturer at San Francisco State University and at Mills College (BA, summa cum laude, Mills College; MA (Distinction), San Francisco State University).
 I am also a former Managing Editor for Hypatia Reviews Online.
 I am interested primarily in the metaphysics of science, with a focus on numerical and qualitative identity as informed by biology.
 Additionally, I am interested in the relation of the normative to the natural.
 I approach topics in these areas from a feminist science studies perspective.
 I also work on topics in political philosophy, especially issues surrounding democracy, social scale, and organizational theory.
-I am currently working on a project that explores whether a certain biological phenomenon can be described in terms of substance emergence.
+I am currently working on a project that explores the metaphysics of placentas.

 Here is a list of my publications.